developer69K/StrangerThings/Career_Project_1.md

 + For Each tweet I will remove the punctuations and the stopwords/common words so that the important or uncommon words can be picked up for training
 + After training we can calculate the cosine distance of the priority words for each tweet with respect to the categories and thus can categorize them
   + Each tweet can have more than one priority word, In that case I will use the category lowest cosine distance
-  + Some examples as such:
+  + I have described an example below

   ```
   "user_id":11,
   "tweet":"I love Basketball games in LosAngeles!"